There are two pathways you can take as a seller on eBay: be an individual “hobbyist” seller or open up an eBay Store as a professional seller.

 How much does it cost to sell on eBay?

 There are four main costs to consider when selling on eBay: subscription fees, insertion (listing) fees, final value fees and PayPal transaction fees.
-The fees below are accurate as of 30 January 2020.
+The fees below are accurate as of 4 August 2020.
+Note that all prices listed are in Australian dollars unless otherwise stated.

 Seller tip: The importance of an eBay fee calculator

-With all these fees to consider, it’s easy for an item that sells for £50 to return you only £43.
-I’ve had moments where I’ve dropped the price of my unwanted threads to 99p (plus postage) for a quick sale and wound up at a loss due to all the fees.
-So before you put a price tag on it, enlist the help of an eBay calculator (there are stacks of apps and online calculators available) to see whether you’re pricing your items suitably.
+With all these fees to consider, it’s easy for an item that sells for $50 to return you only $43.
+I’ve had moments where I’ve dropped the price of my unwanted threads to $0.99 (plus postage) for a quick sale and wound up at a loss due to all the fees.
+Before you put a price tag on that baby, enlist the help of an eBay calculator (there are stacks of apps and online calculators available) to see whether you’re pricing your items suitably.

 If you want to open an eBay Store, there are three paid subscription tiers to choose from: Basic, Featured and Anchor.